 top of page

 Playwright.
 Producer.
 Performer.
+Consultant.

 As an enigmatic creative leader and facilitator, she leads workshops that help people own their origin story through an interactive ancestral artistic methodology.
 She consults on cultural and creative programming and ecology.